spollard/josh-works.github.io/_drafts/2017_review.md

 However, I find review, reflection, and planning to be valuable.
 Here we are.

-Step 1 was "what have I written in past annual reviews?"
+Step 1 of "doing an annual review" is take a look at what I've written in past annual reviews.

  - 2016 review: [2016 - Biggest Lesson, Most Dangerous Books]({{ site.baseurl }}{% link _posts/2017-01-11-2016-biggest-lesson-most-dangerous-books.md %})
  - 2015 review: [2015: The year I didn't think much?]({{ site.baseurl }}{% link _posts/2016-01-23-2015-the-year-i-didnt-think-much.md %} ) (bonus screenshot of an earlier iteration of this website)